-When first learning how to restring and tune an acoustic guitar there’re a couple of annoying things we all experience, including breaking strings, keeping new strings in tune, and bridge pins popping out while tuning.
-In today’s article, we’re going to discuss why bridge pins can be difficult, and how you can fix the problem once and for all.
+There’s nothing more annoying than your bridge pins popping out while tuning.
+In today’s article, we’re going to discuss why bridge pins can be difficult, and how you can prevent this problem from occurring.

-Why do my bridge pins pop out while tuning?
-Bridge pins tend to pop out when the string’s ball end is sitting directly under the bridge pin and not against the side of the bridge pin shank as intended.
-If this occurs reload the string allowing enough surplus for the ball end of the string to sit well below the bottom of the bridge pin and then maintain pressure on the bridge pin by pushing down with your finger while increasing tension on the string with the tuners.
+Why do bridge pins pop out while tuning?
+Bridge pins pop out when the string’s ball end is sitting directly under the bridge pin and not against the side of the bridge pin shank.
+To prevent this reload the string allowing enough surplus for the ball end of the string to sit well below the bottom of the bridge pin and then maintain pressure on the bridge pin by pushing down with your finger while increasing tension on the string with the tuners.

 For a more detailed explanation continue reading below.

 The Right and Wrong way to Install Bridge Pins

 Restringing is part and parcel of maintaining your guitar.
 This is usually when you might run into problems with the bridge pins, but there is a right and wrong way to go about it.